Inside the Extended-Range Electric Truck

 The powertrain works in a variety of vehicles

 Plug it into a standard outlet or charge in half the time with a 240 volt outlet or charging station.
-Driving in all-electric mode costs as little as 60 cents per equivalent gallon or about 5 cents a mile.
+A full charge costs less than $2, or about 5 cents a mile.
 In addition, VTRUX qualifies for a $7,500 federal tax credit and thousands of dollars in additional clean fuel credits in several states.

-Say good-bye to range anxiety, this an electric vehicle with unlimited range.
-VIA’s new eREV vans drive up to 35 miles on batteries then continue up to 400 miles or more on longer trips.
+Say good-bye to range anxiety, this is an electric vehicle with unlimited range.
+VIA’s trucks and vans drive up to 35-40 miles on batteries then continue up to 400 miles or more on longer trips.
 It generates its own electricity using a fuel-efficient onboard generator or “range extender.”